islamux/dagger2-tut/app/src/main/java/com/islamux/dagger2tut/README.md

 @Component.Builder: This annotation creates a builder interface for your component.
 You can use this builder to customize which tools are included in the toolbox, just like specifying the exact tools needed for your house construction.
 @BindInstance: This annotation is used within methods in the builder interface.
 It allows you to provide your own instance of a specific dependency, overriding what Dagger might provide by default.
 It's like bringing your own special tool for a particular task during construction.

+# 4. @Singleton
+when i want to  create objects that exist as a single instance throughout the lifecycle of a specific component.
+@Singleton above the class that we own
+@Singleton above the module that provide us with the class that we wont own.